GREAT COATES VILLAGE HALL HIRING AGREEMENT AND STANDARD CONDITIONS OF HIRE FOR ALL USERS.

-In consideration of the Hire Fee detailed on the Booking Form, Great Coates Village Council agrees to permit the Hirer to use the Premises for the Function and for the Period(s) described in the booking form.
-All details inserted in the booking form are part of this Agreement.
-This Hiring Agreement includes these Standard Conditions and Special Conditions set out in the attached Schedule.
+In consideration of the Hire Fee being paid Great Coates Village Council agrees to permit the Hirer to use the Premises for the function(s) and for the period(s) described on the invoice.

-The current charges for hire of the hall are displayed on the Great Coates Village Council website www.greatcoatespc.com Hirers are advised that bookings are taken on the basis that payment for hire of the Village Hall will be made in advance, in the event that any invoice is not paid within 21 days of issue the Council reserve the right to cancel any reservation made however every effort will be made to contact the hirer to establish why a payment has not been made before taking this action.
+The current charges for hire of the hall are displayed on the Great Coates Village Council website www.greatcoatespc.com.
+Hirers are advised that bookings are taken on the basis that payment for hire of the Village Hall will be made in advance except where agreed in writing.
+In the event that any invoice is not paid within 6 weeks of the booked date the Council reserve the right to cancel any booking made.
+Every effort will be made to contact the hirer prior to taking this action.

-Hirers are advised that for wedding receptions and some other events (at the discretion of the Village Council), an additional charge of £50 security/damage deposit will be applied at the time of booking.
-This additional charge will be refunded by the Council at the next Council meeting held after the booked date provided that the Hall is left in a clean and tidy condition and no damage is caused to the Hall, its fixtures or fittings.
+Hirers are advised that for wedding and some other functions, at the discretion of the Village Council, a security/damage deposit will be applied at the time of booking.
+This additional charge will be refunded by the Council at the next Council meeting held after the booked date provided that the Village Hall is left in a clean and tidy condition and no damage is caused to the Village Hall, its fixtures or fittings.

 3 Finish Times

-All Functions must end by the time stated on the booking form and must not be exceeded under any circumstances.
+All Functions must end by the time stated on the invoice and must not be exceeded under any circumstances.